-(3) Duke Energy Indiana, and Indiana Michigan Power Company, by November 1, 2018, and every three years thereafter.
+(4) Duke Energy Indiana, and Indiana Michigan Power Company, by November 1, 2018, and every three years thereafter.

-(4) Hoosier Energy Rural Electric Cooperative shall submit an update of its 2014 IRP by November 1, 2016, consistent with subsection 10(b) of this rule.

-(b) Prior to constructing, purchasing, or leasing a generating facility to provide electric service within the state of Indiana, a utility not listed in subsection (a) must submit to the commission an IRP consistent with this rule.
-If the generating facility is thereafter constructed, purchased, or leased, the utility shall submit to the commission an IRP consistent with this rule every three years from the date of the utility’s first IRP.

-(c) Upon request of a utility, the director may grant an extension of a submission deadline, for good cause shown.
+(b) Upon request of a utility, the director may grant an extension of a submission deadline, for good cause shown.

-(d) On or before the applicable date, a utility subject to subsection (a) or (b) must submit electronically to the director or through an electronic filing system if requested by the director, the following documents:
+(c) On or before the applicable date, a utility subject to subsection (a) or (b) must submit electronically to the director or through an electronic filing system if requested by the director, the following documents:

 (1) The integrated resource plan.